poljpocket/processwire-docker/README.md

-# Simple Docker Configuraton for ProcessWire
+# Simple Docker Composition for ProcessWire

 Not for production environments!